 What can businesses learn?

 It’s apparent that businesses should act quickly if they do suspect a data breach.
-The GDPR stipulates that businesses should report a suspected breach within 72 hours of occurrence.
+GDPR requirements stipulate that businesses should report a suspected breach within 72 hours of occurrence.
 However, acting as soon as possible, advising those affected and seeking a resolution could work in the businesses’ favour when it comes to the size of the penalty.

 Arguably the most important step for businesses is to educate themselves on the key requirements under the GDPR.
 Statistics show that 39% of SME owners don’t understand who the GDPR and 90% of SME owners don’t know the new rights that GDPR gives to consumers.
 Improving knowledge of such facts means businesses take active steps to ensure GDPR compliance in all areas of operations.

 With over 23 years industry experience, EOL IT Services are proud to be the UK’s most accredited ITAD supplier.
-We possess the skills, accreditations and experience to handle our clients’ data with the care they deserve, and to dispose of it responsibly and legally.
+We possess the skills, accreditations and experience to handle our clients’ data with the care they deserve, and to ensure they are fully GDPR-compliant.

 Contact us today on 0845 600 4696 or visit https://www.eolitservices.co.uk/services/it-asset-disposal/ to find out how we can help you dispose of your data safely and reliably.